Breanna Leslie

-Arizona in 2017-2018.
+Arizona in 2017–2018.
 Leslie came to Surprise, Arizona following a successful professional career.

 Leslie competed at the professional level from 2013 to 2016.
 She was inducted into the Chandler Sports Hall of Fame in 2015 and also competed for Team USA in 2015 at the Pan-American Games in Toronto, Ontario, Canada and placed sixth.
 Leslie competed for Team USA in the Thorpe Cup in 2014; held in Marburg, Germany and placed 7th.
 She also competed for Team USA in the 2013 Pan American Cup in Ottawa, Ontario, Canada and placed fifth.
 Throughout her professional career, Breanna Leslie qualified for five USA Track & Field Championships.

 Leslie graduated from Azusa Pacific University in the spring of 2013.
-While in college, Leslie was a 21-time All-American from 2010-2013 and holds the school records in the 60m hurdles, pentathlon, and the heptathlon.
+While in college, Leslie was a 21-time All-American from 2010 to 2013 and holds the school records in the 60m hurdles, pentathlon, and the heptathlon.
 She finished her collegiate career as a 4-time NAIA National Champion (Pentathlon, Distance Medley Relay, 60m Hurdles, Heptathlon), a 4-time NCCAA National Champion (Pentathlon, 60m Hurdles, 100m Hurdles, High Jump), and was selected as the Team Captain in 2012 and 2013.

 Leslie attended Valley Christian High School in Chandler, Arizona.
 While in school, she competed for their track & field teams.
 She is the school record holder in the 300m Hurdles, 4x4 relay, and the heptathlon.
 Leslie is an 11-time Arizona State Champion in the 100m hurdles, 300m hurdles, 4x1 relay, 4x4 relay, and the 200m.
 She was also chosen as the team captain in 2008 and 2009.